rubberduck203/led-driver-kata/README.md

 [make]: https://www.gnu.org/software/make/

 ## Stories

+### Turn all the LEDs On

+Given the LEDs are off
+When requested
+Then all of the LEDs are turned on

-- Turn all the LEDs Off
+### Turn all the LEDs Off

+Given the LEDs are on
+When requested
-- Turn all the LEDs On
+Then all of the LEDs are turned off

-- Turn a Single LED On
+### Turn a Single LED On

+Given an LED is off
+When requested
+Then that LED is turned on
+And all other LEDs are in their original state

-- Turn a Single LED Off
+### Turn a Single LED Off

+Given an LED is on
+When requested
+Then that LED is turned off
+And all other LEDs are in their original state

-- The pins are active LOW not HIGH!
+### The pins are active LOW not HIGH!

+There was a bug in the spec.
+It turns out that the pins are active LOW, not HIGH.
+All our lights are on when they should be off and vice versa.
+Go fix the bug.